-- Is this permissible?
+Is this permissible?
 Yes.
-Henry can use the public domain code for any purpose, he does not need to disclose the source code and he does not need to give any notice or attribution.
-It is perfectly acceptable to use the code in closed source, commercial software.
+Henry can use the public domain code for any purpose, he does not need to disclose the source code or to give any notice or attribution.
+Using the code in closed source, commercial software is perfectly acceptable.

-The OSI has approved four new open source software licenses so far this year.
+The OSI has approved four new open source software licenses in 2021.
 Notably the Cryptographic Autonomy License is a new license intended for cryptographic applications.
 This is an area to watch because the need for new licenses must be balanced with the consequences of license proliferation.
 License proliferation is a major problem in open source licensing and the volume of licenses can create compliance problems.

-Another topic of interest in 2021 will be the impact of the United States Supreme Court’s decision in Google v.
+Another topic of interest in 2021 was the impact of the United States Supreme Court’s decision in Google v.
 Oracle.
 The Court issued its decision on April 5, 2021.
 This case was about the copyrightability of Oracle’s Java SE API.
 Ultimately the Court determined that Google’s copying of the API was a fair use of the material.
 A decision on whether the API could be copyrighted in the first place likely would have had greater repercussions, but the Court declined to address that issue and instead for argument’s sake assumed it could be.
-The narrow holding might limit its impact, but because case law in this area is sparse and immature, it is too early to tell if there will be a lasting effect and it will be something to keep an eye on this year.
+The narrow holding might limit its impact, but because case law in this area is sparse and immature, it is uncertain if there will be a lasting effect and it will be something to continue to keep an eye on.

-My hope is that after reading this post you will have a better understanding of the basic categories of open source software licenses and why a particular open source license falls into one category versus another.
-Hopefully you can also start thinking about why a license in one category might be more appealing to use than a license in another.
-There is no correct answer and it will really depend on how you are using the code and the objective of what you are working on.
+My hope is that after reading this post you will better understand the basic categories of open source software licenses and why a particular open source license falls into one category versus another.
+Hopefully you can also start thinking about why a license in one category might be more appealing than another.
+There is no correct answer and it will depend on how you use the code and the objective of what you are working on.